ask484/Guessing-Game/README.md

 # Guessing-Game
-These is small guessing game developed in Python.
+These is small Number guessing game developed in Python.
+Just my first try!!!!